 Thoracic Outlet Syndrome self care?
 Posture should be your focus.
 If there was one repetitive strain injury that was most dependent on good posture, then Thoracic Outlet Syndrome would be it.
 If you have Thoracic Outlet Syndrome it is essential that you correct any posture imbalances that you may have, whether in a sitting posture or in a standing posture.
 This will provide a more open pathway for the passage of the brachial plexus and should significantly reduce your symptoms.
 It is almost impossible, however, to correct poor posture without also releasing adhesions that are affecting the muscles and interfering with their work.

 Stretching exercises, practiced properly so that the limitations of injured tissues are respected, can also be extremely helpful in overcoming the symptoms of Thoracic outlet Syndrome.
 Obviously, stretching all areas the brachial plexus passes through is very important.
 Stretching neck, chest, and shoulder muscles, including those that pass through the armpits, will help reduce the adhesions that are tugging on the brachial plexus.
+Complete instructions on stretching within the limits of damaged tissue, along with the very best stretches to reach all the areas of the body affected by TOS are included in the Thoracic Outlet Self Care Toolkit.
+(See the link below.)

 Water intake is very important for Thoracic Outlet Syndrome because the condition is so dependent on the fluid state of the fascia of the upper body.
 All the tissues that support and cradle the brachial plexus as it passes through the neck and upper chest and shoulders are dependent on proper hydration to adequately allow for normal sliding and gliding they are responsible for.
 If these tissues become dry and irritated, then you can imagine how this can negatively impact and prolong the symptoms of Thoracic Outlet Syndrome.
 Make sure you drink plenty of water each day!